ChrisBellew/pg-ferret/README.md

 - Observe traces of your queries inside Postgres
 - Correlate Postgres query spans with your application spans
 - Low overhead auto-instrumentation with eBPF.
-Rust in the kernel and userspace.
-[Obligatory _blazingly fast_]
+Rust in the kernel and userspace [Obligatory _blazingly fast_].
 - Built in trace storage with Grafana Tempo and trace visualisation with Grafana
   - Or bring your own OpenTelemetry backend (Grafana Tempo, Jaeger, Zipkin, Honeycomb, Datadog, etc.)
 - Special debug build of Postgres included.
 Small (currently unmeasured) performance overhead